Ulsan Citizen FC

 Ulsan Citizen Football Club (울산 시민 축구단) is a South Korean football club based in the city of Ulsan.
-The club plays in the K3 League, the third tier of football in South Korea.
+The club plays in the K3 League, the third tier of associated football in South Korea.
 Following the club's foundation in 2018, it joined the K3 League Basic in the 2019 season, and was promoted to the rebranded K3 League in 2020 after finishing as runners-up in the inaugural season of the K4 League.